SpaceTeam/rodos/README-eclipse.md

 ```

 9. Don't name your application *test*, it will cause problems.
-For mor details about Cmake, read *README-cmake.md*.
+For more details about Cmake, read *README-cmake.md*.

 10. Create build-folder: